jozefv-git/BTC-Analyze-App/README.md

 - Currently working branch - Jozef
 - Main Branch for now contains only README.md
  ### Working functionality
- - Request from the API based on the range selection + update selection if range is bigger than 90 days (API requirements).
+ - Request from the API based on the range selection - Selection can be made from 01.01.2015 until present day.
+ - Update selection if range is bigger than 90 days (API requirements).
  - Bear trend is showing all decreasing intervals in selected range - if price is lower than the price from day before, bear trend will continue, if price is higher trend is interrupted.
 Results are based on Daily closing price.
  - Highest trading volume is calculated for selected range with help of MaxByOrNull function based on the daily close.
  - Best day for buy / sell are shown with help of  MaxByOrNull / MinByOrNull function, selection is made from all recieved hourly results for selected range.
 User will see not exact hour, but lower / highest price from seleced day.
 At the moment, sell price is based on the highest value for the selected range, if the highest value occured before buy opportunity, then user will see - "No suitable time for sell".